kevin11h/12-ideas-in-12-hours-a-day/README.md

 3.

 1. Fear, Wisdom, Health, Wealth (Be Busy + Productivity)
-2. Productive & Constructive + Creativity = No Negativity
+2. Productive & Constructive + Creativity= No Negativity

 1. Spiritual Pilgrim
 2. Temporary Stewardship / Custodian - Custodial
 3. Spiritual Sojourner
 4. Traveling Ministry / Missionary
+5.

+1. How to complete superficial preliminary (limited) reading(s) of harmony's paper?
+2. Where is the genius in the bibliography?
+3. How do I ask RJ and Steve's help for wordpress / winepress?

+1. Allowing oneself to fail
+2. Where is my money mentorship book located/
+3.